-NAFLDsym
+NAFLDsym®

-Where DILIsym is used to investigate the likelihood that a known drug molecule would cause injury to the liver, NAFLDsym is concerned with a liver that is already diseased by excess fat and investigated the likelihood that various molecules might provide beneficial therapeutic benefits to treat or cure the disease.
+Where DILIsym is used to investigate the likelihood that a known drug molecule would cause injury to the liver, NAFLDsym is concerned with a liver that is already diseased by excess fat and investigates the likelihood that various molecules might provide beneficial therapeutic benefits to treat or cure the disease.
 DILIsym can be considered a "shrink wrap" software product, usable across many companies and drug development projects.
 NAFLDsym, on the other hand, requires modification for each of a number of different mechanisms of action that potential new drug compounds could use to treat the disease, and so is a customized tool used in consulting projects for each new client project.
+NAFLDsym version 2A will be released for licensing and consulting use in October of 2018.
+The software now includes the three most important components of NAFLD/NASH: steatosis, inflammation, and fibrosis.